Accommodations for Entrance Examinations

 What can Wheaton provide to support my request?

 For all exams, except the GRE, the Coordinator can provide an accommodation history letter verifying the period of time you have been registered with our office and the accommodations you have received while a student at Wheaton.

 What can Wheaton provide to support my request for the GRE?

 For students with ADD, a learning disability, a hearing impairment or a visual impairment, you can receive a 'Certificate of Eligibility' (COE) as provided in the GRE 'Bulletin Supplement for Test Takers with Disabilities', unless you are requesting double time or an accommodation not specified on the list of available accommodations.
 Students who are requesting double time, an accommodation not specified on the list of available accommodations, or who have a physical or psychiatric impairment must submit their documentation directly to the GRE for review.

 What do I do if I need a 'Certificate of Eligibility’?

-If you need the 'Certificate of Eligibility', you can either make an appointment with the Coordinator or drop off the 'Certificate of Eligibility' for completion.
-If you would like the Coordinator to complete the COE, please provide the entire application ('Bulletin Supplement') for review.
-The COE will be completed within 3 business days.
+If you need the 'Certificate of Eligibility', you can either make an appointment with Assistant Dean for Accessibility and Assistive Technology, Abigail Cohen, or drop off the 'Certificate of Eligibility' for completion.
+If you would like Dean Cohen to complete the COE, please provide the entire application ('Bulletin Supplement') for review.
+The COE will be completed within 5 business days.

 What do I do if I need a copy of my documentation?